scottgeng00/unmet-promise/README.md

-# unmet-promise
+# The Unmet Promise of Synthetic Training Images: Using Retrieved Real Images Performs Better

-Code repository for the paper "The Unmet Promise of Synthetic Training Images: Using Retrieved Real Images Performs Better"
+All code, data, and models will be released soon!
+In the meantime, please contact sgeng@cs.washington.edu with any questions.